How to Select the Best Weather Radio for Your Needs

 Weather radios are not your standard background noise maker - they are designed to provide information about events that may directly affect you, so they need to be reliable and be able to get your attention when necessary.

-Good weather radios will have all these features;
+Good weather alert radios will have all these features;

-• Both AC and battery power sources.
+- Both AC and battery power sources.
 Battery life should be as long as possible - many emergencies may be accompanied by a loss of power and battery operated radio may be your only source of information.
+An alternative is a hand cranked radio, where you can generate enough charge in the batteries to keep reception going for as long as necessary.

 Weather radios by definition must all have a standby facility and access to all seven NOAA channels.
-This shouldn't be a problem with current models sold as weather radios, but I guess it wouldn't hurt to check.
+This shouldn't be a problem with current models sold as weather or public alert radios, but I guess it wouldn't hurt to check.

-Weather Radios are widely available from electronics retailers, but Amazon and eBay are always worth checking.
-Another good online source is Ambient Weather.
+They are widely available from electronics retailers, but Amazon and eBay are always worth checking Another good online source is Ambient Weather.
 More about pricing can be found at the end of this page.

 Selecting a Weather Radio

-Weather radios come in four forms - Portable and Desktop, and with or without SAME - for more information visit the Weather Radio Service page - which allows you to limit information on emergencies to the area closest to you.
+Weather radios come in four forms - Portable and Desktop, and with or without SAME.
+SAME allows you to restrict the areas you will receive emergency alerts from to those near where you live - for more information visit the Weather Radio Service page.

-With two exceptions, I can't see much point in buying a Weather Radio without SAME.
+With two exceptions, I can't see much point in buying an Emergency Alert Radio without SAME.
 By selecting the counties you need to hear about, you will eliminate false alarms.

 However a car radio which would receive the NOAA frequencies could be very useful at times - they aren't standard in most vehicles but are available.
-An alternative is CB radio.
+One alternative is CB radio, and another is to take a portable weather radio with you.

 Secondly, there are many occasions when access to alerts by users of two way radios is important if not essential.
-Midland, Audiovox, Motorola and Uniden all make two ways with weather radio access.
+Midland, Audiovox, Motorola and Uniden all make two ways with access to the weather alert system.

 Portables